DNS/napalm/README.rst

 NAPALM : Death to Java complexity
 =================================

-A Java web-microframework, inspired by Sinatra (http://www.sinatrarb.com).
+A Java web microframework, inspired by Sinatra (http://www.sinatrarb.com).

 Jetty, Spring and JAX-RS all rolled into one super simple package.
 All REST, all the time.